Tips for a zero waste, vegan holiday in Budapest

 If one of your New Year’s resolutions was to reduce your plastic waste I have some great tips for you.
 You can easily plan a zero waste holiday in Budapest with my guide.
 Hungary – in the heart of Europe – is not only a great budget-friendly destination but, thanks to the many vegan restaurants in Budapest it is also ideal for vegan and vegetarian travellers.

 Us who love travelling and spending time in the outdoors should especially make an effort trying to keep the planet clean, as otherwise there will be no clean mountains to climb or water to swim in.
 I know it can be difficult to maintain a zero waste lifestyle when you are travelling.
-There are several ways to reduce plastic pollution and waste while travelling, such as having your own reusable SIGG bottle, using a bamboo toothbrush instead of a plastic one or using a lush shampoo bar.
+There are several ways to reduce plastic pollution and waste while travelling.
+You can use some eco-friendly travel products, such as a reusable SIGG bottle, using a bamboo toothbrush instead of a plastic one or using a shampoo bar.

 How to get to Budapest zero waste